Rewe customers make big money with deposit vouchers

-A Rewe customer received an enormous amount of money by returning a deposit.
+A Rewe customer has received an enormous sum of money by returning a deposit.
 He showed his winnings on Reddit.
 How did he get this haul?

 Profit through deposit: A Rewe customer collected that much